An introduction to EBM (session 1)

 The takeaway from E1: papers are hard!

-- it’s often not very obvious how a paper should change our practice
+It’s often not very obvious how a paper should change our practice.
+Papers are often:

 - complicated, poorly written, annoying…